 As time has moved on, those simple hyphens and brackets have transformed into something entirely different - a colourful collection of icons that, let’s be honest, we probably all use far more than we should.
 Many would argue that today’s emojis have become a universal language, transcending the barriers of text-based communication by adding emotional nuance to messages, no longer needing words to convey meaning.
 Take as an example Andy Murray's 2018 tweet to his followers keeping them up to speed on his itinerary for his wedding day:

 However, despite their widespread use, emojis can lead to misunderstandings, especially when used across different cultures, age groups, or genders.
 This is something to be especially careful of in professional settings.
 A business deal could go south pretty fast if the angel emoji you intended to suggest honesty and kindness is misinterpreted as something far more sinister.
-Let’s dive into how, why, and where these little icons might cause problems, and why you should think twice before giving that thumbs up.
+At Yopla we treat that risk exactly the same way we treat process risk in a Digital Maturity Audit: map it, measure it, and build guard-rails.

 A Brief History of Emojis